carlolalu/rust-ilearn/README.md

 ## plan

 ch 19 oreilly,
-some SIMPLE physical model with rayon!!! (calculation of physics exercise? plotting?)

-ch 20 form oreilly,
+parallel exercises of chapter 2 of oreilly, ch 20 form oreilly,

-exercises of chapter 2 of oreilly, exercise with std::net and tokio async (kurose? docs on rust? echoserver? black hat rust?)
+exercise with std::net and tokio async (kurose? docs on rust? echoserver? black hat rust and other books?).
+An idea is monitoring certain data and then plot some analysis on it.
+In this way u get to use both tokio and some plotting library.

-more on tokio (official website)?

-chapter 18 of oreilly and more on networks (kurose? docs on rust? echoserver? black hat rust?)
+more on tokio (official website)? more on networks (kurose? docs on rust? echoserver? black hat rust? and other books?)

 In general my directions seems:
 1. tokio, concurrency and networks oriented programming (web scraping? penetration testing?)